mbururyan/Football-match-predictor/README.md

 09/10/2021

 # Motivation
-The project was a requirement by Moringa School, as a weekly Independent Project in the second week of Module 1 of core.
+The project was a requirement by Moringa School, as a weekly Independent Project in the first week of Module 2 of core in Data Science.

 Another motivation is to practice Machine Learning.